yoasif/yoasif.github.io/_posts/2025-03-02-who-else-is-surprised-that-mozilla-uses-technical-and-interaction-data-for-advertising-purposes-on-the-new-tab-page.markdown

 I don't see *any* reference on the help pages above to the new recommendation provided on the privacy notice to turn off the setting related to "technical and interaction data".

+On the contrary, in both cases, Mozilla is seemingly telling us that NTP interactions are explicitly *not* linked to Firefox technical and interaction data (my emphasis):

+> By default, when stories are recommended on your [New Tab page](https://support.mozilla.org/en-US/kb/about-new-tab-page), Firefox collects data on how often they appear and how many times they are clicked. **This data is not linked to any technical or interaction information about you or your Firefox browser.**

+> **This data does not include any personally identifying information and is only shared when you click on a sponsored shortcut.**

+How were end users supposed to glean something different?
 ---

 {% include donate-social.html %} You can also message me on [Mastodon](https://mastodon.social/@yoasif).